Skip to main content Go to Site Map

 Our Architecture studios mirror industry, with students working together in a high-energy environment.
 You’ll share your experiences with others in a supportive environment and have access to 3D workshops with manual and digital manufacturing equipment.

 You’ll also use our purpose-built Drawing Studio.
 This striking building was designed and completed by renowned architect and AUB alumnus, Professor Sir Peter Cook RA, and his office, CRAB – it’s the first to be built at an art school for more than a century.
-We also captured time-lapse footage of the Drawing Studio from inception to completion during April – November 2015.
+We also captured time-lapse footage of the Drawing Studio from inception to completion from April to November 2015.

 Student wearing safety goggles using a machine in a workshop.